The Australasian Association of Writing Programs (AAWP) publishes the literary journal Meniscus and the writing journal TEXT.

 2. ‘Emerging Writers’ may include writing students, research higher degree students, and research higher degree graduates and may also include submissions from writers beyond their graduation.
 Full-time academic employees are not eligible to enter.
 Submissions are welcome from emerging writers outside of the university setting.

-3. The AAWP ‘Chapter One’ Prize opens on the 30th November 2016 and closes at midnight on 30th July 2017.
+3. The AAWP ‘Chapter One’ Prize opens on 28 November 2018 and closes at midnight on 30 June 2019.
 Late submissions will not be accepted.

 4. Entries should not exceed 50 lines (poetry) or 5,000 words (prose).
 An extract from the subsequent chapter is permissible as long as the total submission adheres to the aforementioned guidelines.